Stochastic variational principles for dissipative equations with advected quantities: The derivative for semimartingales

-where $M$ is a local martingale with $M(0) =0$ and $A$ is a c\`adl\`ag adapted process of locally bounded variation with $A(0) =0$ a.s. (the definition requires that $A$ be right-continuous with left limits at each $t\geq 0$; however, we consider only processes that are continuous in time, which is a standard assumption throughout this paper).
+where $M$ is a local martingale with respect to $(\mathcal{P}_t)_{t\ge 0}$ such that $M_\omega(0) =0$ and $A$ is a c\`adl\`ag $(\mathcal{P}_t)_{t\ge 0}$-adapted process of locally bounded variation with $A_\omega(0) =0$ a.s. (c\`adl\`ag = ``continue \`a droite, limite \`a gauche'' means, by definition, that $A$ is right-continuous with left limits at each $t\geq 0$; however, we consider only processes that are continuous in the time variable $t$, which is a standing assumption throughout this paper).

-More generally, $M$ can be only a local martingale and $A$ a locally bounded variation process.
-The definition of a \textit{local semimartingale} follows the one given above for local martingales.

-For a (local) semimartingale we define $\llbracket X,X\rrbracket_t :=\llbracket M,M\rrbracket_t$.
+For a (local) semimartingale we define $\llbracket X_\omega,X_\omega\rrbracket_t := \llbracket M_\omega,M_\omega\rrbracket_t$.

-Martingales and, in particular, Brownian motion, are not (a.s.) differentiable in time (unless they are constant); therefore one cannot integrate with respect to martingales as one does with respect to functions of bounded variation.
+Martingales and, in particular, Brownian motion, are not (a.s.) differentiable in time (unless they are constant); therefore, one cannot integrate with respect to martingales as one does with respect to functions of bounded variation.
 We recall the definition of the two most commonly used stochastic integrals, the It\^o and the Stratonovich integrals.